core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~
 function updateCtx(input1, input2, CTX_IN):

  // Output values
  CTX_OUT       // The new Security Context
  MSECRET_NEW   // The new Master Secret
  MSALT_NEW     // The new Master Salt

  // Define the label for the key update
  Label = "key update"

  // Create CBOR byte strings from input1 and input2
  input1_cbor = create_cbor_bstr(input1)
  input2_cbor = create_cbor_bstr(input2)

  // Concatenate the CBOR-encoded input1 and input2
  // according to their lexicographic order
-  X_N = input1_cbor.lexicographic.shorter(input1_cbor, input2_cbor) ?
+ X_N = is_lexicographic_shorter(input1_cbor, input2_cbor) ?
        (input1_cbor | input2_cbor) : (input2_cbor | input1_cbor)

  // Determine the length in bytes of the current Master Secret
  oscore_key_length = length(CTX_IN.MasterSecret)

  // Create the new Master Secret using KUDOS-Expand-Label
  MSECRET_NEW = KUDOS_Expand_Label(CTX_IN.MasterSecret, Label,
                                   X_N, oscore_key_length)

  // Set the new Master Salt to X_N
  MSALT_NEW = X_N

  // Derive the new Security Context CTX_OUT, using
  // the new Master Secret, the new Master Salt,
  // and other parameters from CTX_IN
  CTX_OUT = derive_security_context(MSECRET_NEW, MSALT_NEW, CTX_IN)

  // Return the new Security Context
  return CTX_OUT

 function KUDOS_Expand_Label(master_secret, Label, X_N, key_length):

  struct {
      uint16 length = key_length;
      opaque label<7..255> = "oscore " + Label;
      opaque context<0..255> = X_N;
  } ExpandLabel;

  return KUDOS_Expand(master_secret, ExpandLabel, key_length)
 ~~~~~~~~~~~
 {: #function-update title="Functions for deriving a new OSCORE Security Context" artwork-align="left"}

 ## Key Update # {#ssec-derive-ctx}

-In this section, we define the KUDOS procedure that two peers use to update their OSCORE keying material.
-Using KUDOS as described in this section will achieve forward secrecy for the new keying material produced by the execution of KUDOS, as long as the OSCORE keying material was also established with forward secrecy.
+This section defines KUDOS, a lightweight procedure that two OSCORE peers can use to update their keying material and establish a new OSCORE Security Context.

+Using KUDOS as described in this section will achieve forward secrecy for the new keying material produced by the execution of KUDOS, as long as the original OSCORE keying material was also established with forward secrecy.
 For peers unable to store information to persistent memory, {{no-fs-mode}} provides an alternative approach to perform key update without achieving forward secrecy.
 This alternative ensures that also very constrained peers are able to use KUDOS, although without achieving forward secrecy.

 A peer can run KUDOS for active rekeying at any time, or for a variety of more compelling reasons.
 These include the (approaching) expiration of the OSCORE Security Context, approaching limits for the key usage {{I-D.ietf-core-oscore-key-limits}}, application policies, and imminent exhaustion of the OSCORE Sender Sequence Number space.

 The expiration time of an OSCORE Security Context and the key usage limits are hard limits.
-Once reached them, a peer MUST stop using the keying material in the OSCORE Security Context for conventional communication with the other peer, and has to perform a rekeying before resuming secure communication.
+Once reached them, a peer MUST stop using the keying material in the OSCORE Security Context for exchanging application data with the other peer, and has to perform a rekeying before resuming secure communication.

 Before starting KUDOS, the two peers share the OSCORE Security Context CTX\_OLD.
+In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with the other peer, before initiating the KUDOS procedure or upon having received and successfully verified a divergent KUDOS message.
+During an execution of KUDOS, a temporary OSCORE Security Context CTX\_TEMP is derived.

 Once successfully completed the KUDOS execution, the two peers agree on a newly established OSCORE Security Context CTX\_NEW that replaces CTX\_OLD.
-During the execution of KUDOS, temporary OSCORE Security Contexts, denoted CTX\_TEMP, are dervied.
-CTX\_OLD can be safely deleted upon receiving key confirmation from the other peer.

-In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before initiating the KUDOS procedure or upon having received and successfully verified the a divergent KUDOS message.
-In turn, CTX\_NEW is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before sending a convergent KUDOS message or upon having received and successfully verified a convergent KUDOS message.
+In particular, CTX\_NEW is the most recent OSCORE Security Context that a peer has, before sending a convergent KUDOS message or upon having received and successfully verified a convergent KUDOS message.
+CTX\_OLD can be safely deleted upon receiving key confirmation from the other peer, i.e., that the other peer also has CTX\_NEW.

 The following specifically defines how KUDOS is run in its stateful FS mode achieving forward secrecy.
-That is, in the OSCORE Option value of all the exchanged KUDOS messages, the "No Forward Secrecy" bit is set to 0.
+That is, in the OSCORE Option value of all the exchanged KUDOS messages, the "No Forward Secrecy" 'p' bit is set to 0.

 In order to run KUDOS in FS mode, both peers have to be able to write in non-volatile memory.
 From the newly derived Security Context CTX\_NEW, the peers MUST store to non-volatile memory the immutable parts of the OSCORE Security Context as specified in {{Section 3.1 of RFC8613}}, with the possible exception of the Common IV, Sender Key, and Recipient Key that can be derived again when needed, as specified in {{Section 3.2.1 of RFC8613}}.
 If the peer is unable to write in non-volatile memory, the two peers have to run KUDOS in its stateless no-FS mode (see {{no-fs-mode}}).